 Companies should acknowledge their teams’ velocities will go down, and remote work is not at fault here.
 These are unique circumstances.
 Remote work is actually the thing that’s keeping your company still being able to function, even if not at full speed.

 2. Code Reviews Are One Of Your Best Quality Gateways

-Even if you’ve traditionally had a more manual quality role in your company, code reviews should already be on your radar (if not, go learn about them now in this great blog post).
+Even if you’ve traditionally had a more manual quality role in your company, code reviews should already be on your radar.
 They are often an important part of the software development lifecycle and serve as a touchpoint where folks are forced to communicate with each other to improve code quality and prevent mistakes.